pcdavies/DockerBasics/workshops/docker/Intro.md

 # Containerized Development and Deployment with Docker Workshop

-Welcome to the Oracle Public Cloud Docker Development and Deployment Docker workshop.
+Welcome to the Oracle Public Cloud Docker Development and Deployment workshop.
 This workshop will walk you through the process of creating an infrastructure to support deployment of a multi-container Docker application (AlphaOffice) in the Oracle Public Cloud.
 To learn more about this workshop please watch the video below.

 ![](images/000jumpstart/JS5-2.PNG)

 <a href="docker_overview_video.mp4" target="_video">Workshop Overview</a>

-### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account
+### **Step 1**: Acquire an Oracle Cloud Trial Account

 - Bookmark this page for future reference.